snoronha/sage-app/README.md

-# Angular Todo App
+# Angular2 Material Sage App

-This repo accompanies a series of articles on [building an Angular CRUD app from the ground up](https://www.sitepoint.com/series/build-an-angular-crud-app-from-the-ground-up/).
+This repo is modeled on a series of articles on [building an Angular CRUD app from the ground up](https://www.sitepoint.com/series/build-an-angular-crud-app-from-the-ground-up/).

- +
- +Each article in this series has a corresponding tag in the repository so you can switch back and forth between the different states of the application.
+Each article in this series has a corresponding tag in the repository so you can switch back and forth between the different states of the application.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.